torognes/vsearch/README.md

 ## Getting Help

-If you can't find an answer in the VSEARCH documentation, please visiting the [VSEARCH Web Forum](https://groups.google.com/forum/#!forum/vsearch-forum) to post a question or start a discussion.
+If you can't find an answer in the VSEARCH documentation, please visit the [VSEARCH Web Forum](https://groups.google.com/forum/#!forum/vsearch-forum) to post a question or start a discussion.

 ## Example